Abra-Sena/news-explorer-frontend/README.md

 # News Explorer

-A website where users can search for news articles and save them to their profiles.
+A [website](https://abra-newsapp.students.nomoreparties.site/) where users can search for news articles and save them to their profiles.
+This repository contains the frontend built with React.js and Node.js.

 ## Features